fchanson/node-red-contrib-arp/README.md

 # node-red-contrib-arp

-This node provides the content of the ARP table, **ONLY on Raspberry Pi**.<br>
+This node provides the content of the ARP table.<br>
-It returns the mapping of the network address (IP address) to a physical address (MAC address) of the devices which are connected to the same LAN that the Raspberry Pi.
+It returns the mapping of the network address (IP address) to a physical address (MAC address) of the devices which are connected to the same LAN.

 ### Install